Causes Of Incontinence

 - Irritable bowel syndrome – IBS is a functional disorder and a long-term condition that causes recurring pain or discomfort in the abdomen and alters bowel habits.

-- Urinary retention – urinary retention can affect anyone, however men in their fifties and sixties are more susceptible, primarily because of an enlarged prostate.
+- Urinary retention – primarily caused by an enlarged prostate.
+Can affect anyone, however men in their fifties and sixties are more susceptible.

-- Urinary tract infection – a urinary tract infection can present itself anywhere within urinary system, which comprises of the kidneys, ureters, bladder and urethra.
+- Urinary tract infection – can present itself anywhere within urinary system, which comprises of the kidneys, ureters, bladder and urethra.

-- Bladder cancer – bladder cancer affects men and women and develops when cells within the bladder grow abnormally causing them to multiply and divide uncontrollably.
+- Bladder cancer – affects men and women and develops when cells within the bladder grow abnormally causing them to multiply and divide uncontrollably.

 - Bladder infection – also known as cystitis, it appears when E. coli bacteria enter and travel up the urethra, infect the urine and inflame the internal bladder lining.